 Do you exercise in the heat?
-Did you know that when you’re active outdoors in hot, humid weather, be alert for signs of heat exhaustion and heat stroke.
+Did you know that when you’re active outdoors in hot, humid weather, you must be alert for signs of heat exhaustion and heat stroke.
 Although many of their symptoms are similar, heat stroke is the more serious condition.
 Don’t maintain your fitness outdoors at the cost of your health!
 You can maintain your exercise indoors when it’s hot and humid outdoors.

 Heat stroke occurs when the body temperature increases too much, causing stress on the body that may harm tissue.
 The rise in temperature occurs when the heat produced during exercise exceeds the heat that leaves the body.
 Watch for dizziness, headache, nausea, confusion, body temperature above or below normal, muscle cramps and/or you stop sweating.

 Avoid heat problems by drink water regularly throughout your activity, but don’t drink more than 3 cups of water per hour.

 Let’s face it – jogging when the temperature is 90+ at noon, is unhealthy and unnecessary.
 So, I thought it would be a good time to also share some valuable tips.
 Try to think of healthier alternatives to exercise in the heat.
 Stay hydrated and be careful of signs of too much heat exposure.
 Download the infographic from the CDC.

 |Be smart about exercising